amanrock1/oss-audit-24BCG10092/README.md

 # Conclusion

-This project provided practical exposure to Linux-based open-source environments and database software management.
-MySQL was successfully installed and analyzed within Ubuntu Linux, and five shell scripts were developed to automate system tasks.
+This project provided hands-on experience with Linux-based open-source environments and database management.
+MySQL was successfully installed and examined within Ubuntu Linux, and five shell scripts were created to automate various system tasks.

-The project strengthened knowledge of Linux scripting, system-level operations, and open-source tools.
-It also demonstrated the importance of automation in improving efficiency and reliability in computing systems.
+The project helped strengthen understanding of Linux scripting, system-level operations, and open-source tools.
+It also highlighted the role of automation in improving efficiency and reliability in computing systems.

 ---